-The adt module provides a class decorator and annotation type for converting a class into an algebraic data type.
+The adt module provides base classes and an annotation type for converting a class into algebraic data types.

 The match module provides a Pattern class that can be used to build match structures, and a Matchable class that wraps a value, and attempts to apply match structures to it.
 If the match succeeds, the bindings can be extracted and used.
 It includes some special support for adt subclasses.

 The match architecture allows you tell pull values out of a nested structure: